Keto BLT with cloud bread

 - Preheat oven to 300°F (150°C).

-- Separate the eggs.
-Put the egg whites in one bowl and the yolks in another.
+- Separate the eggs, with egg whites in one bowl and egg yolks in another.
+Note, egg whites whip better in a metal or ceramic bowl as opposed to plastic.

 - Gently fold the egg whites into the egg yolk mixture — try to keep the air in the egg whites.